-- 25.15.
-The Group has provided for cess as specified in section 441 A of the Companies Act, 1956 and in the absence of any notification by the Central Govt. the Group could not deposit the same with the appropriate authority. - 25.16.
-The assessment for impairment of assets has taken place at the end of reporting period as per guidelines laid down in Ind AS 36, 'Impairment of assets'.
-For the assets having recoverable amount less than its carrying amount, the carrying amount of the asset is reduced to its recoverable amount and the resulting impairment loss is recognised in profit or loss.
+25.15.
+The Group has provided for cess as specified in section 441 A of the Companies Act, 1956 and in the absence of any notification by the Central Govt. the Group could not deposit the same with the appropriate authority.

+25.16.
+The assessment for impairment of assets has taken place at the end of reporting period as per guidelines laid down in Ind the asset is reduced to its recoverable amount and the resulting impairment loss is recognised in profit or loss.